Logiqx/gps-wizard/docs/nmea/messages/gsa.md

 ### Summary

-This is one of the 7 sentences commonly emitted by GPS / GNSS units.
+This is one of the sentences always supported by GPS / GNSS receivers.

 The GSA sentence includes GPS / GNSS receiver operating mode, satellites used for navigation, and DOP values.